 Downloading results with Excel

 If you download an Excel spreadsheet with the exam results while an exam is anonymous, the students' names and codes will remain hidden.
-However, if an administrator downloads the Excel spreadsheet regarding a normal exam, it will contain the students' names, results and anonymous numbers in the grading view.
+However, if an administrator downloads the Excel spreadsheet for an anonymous exam, it will contain the students' names, results and anonymous numbers in the grading view.

 Removing anonymization of an exam

-Administrators have the ability to turn the anonymization by toggling between on or off.
+Administrators have the ability to turn off the anonymization by toggling between on or off.
 This feature is available for exam administrators in the school or organization to support a "hard anonymization" in exams started by them.